© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hunsdon World War II airfield defences is a scheduled monument protected by Historic England under reference 1020748.
 View the official record →

-Hunsdon World War II airfield defences is a scheduled ancient monument comprising defensive structures erected at Hunsdon airfield in Hertfordshire during the Second World War.
+Hunsdon World War II airfield defences is a scheduled ancient monument comprising a complex of military defensive structures constructed during the Second World War to protect Hunsdon airfield in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020748.

 Hunsdon World War II airfield defences is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020748.